A Decomposition Theorem for Unitary Group Representations on Kaplansky-Hilbert Modules and the Furstenberg-Zimmer

 The main example of a ``KH-dynamical system'' comes from an extension $\bfX \to \bfY$ of measure-preserving systems, where $T$ and $S$ are the induced Koopman representations on $\Ell{2}(\uX|\uY)$ and $\Ell{\infty}(\uY)$, respectively.
 Of course, this example motivated our abstract notion.
 On the other hand, as demonstrated in Remarks \ref{remstoreps}, the concept assorts well with the established theory of covariant representations of C$^*$-algebras.

-In the whole theory, the case $\A = \C$ is the classical Hilbert spaces situation.
-As on $\C$ there is only a trivial dynamics, the ``KH-dynamical system'' in this case is just a unitary representation of a group $G$ on a Hilbert space $H$.
-Theorem \ref{mainthm} then reduces to the Hilbert space decomposition mentioned early in the Introduction.
+In the whole theory, the case $\A = \C$ is the classical Hilbert space situation, discussed in the Introduction.
+Indeed, as on $\C$ there is only a trivial dynamics, a ``KH-dynamical system'' in the case $\A= \C$ is nothing but a unitary representation $T\colon G \to \BL(H)$ of a group $G$ on a Hilbert space $H$.
+Theorem \ref{mainthm} then reduces to the Hilbert space decomposition $H = H_{\ds} \oplus H_{\wm}$ mentioned in the corollary on page \pageref{cor-intro}.

-In that case, the decomposition $H = H_{\ds} \oplus H_{\wm}$ coincides with the so-called Jacobs--deLeeuw--Glicksberg decomposition.
-The latter arises whenever a semigroup acts contractively on a Hilbert space $H$; then, $H$ decomposes orthogonally into invariant closed subspaces $H = H_{\rev} \oplus H_{\sta}$, where on $H_{\rev}$ the semigroup acts strongly continuously as a compact group, and on $H_{\sta}$ the zero vector is contained in the weak closure of each orbit.
-See \cite[Chap.~16]{EFHN2015}.
+It turns out that this decomposition coincides with the so-called {\em Jacobs--deLeeuw--Glicksberg} decomposition $H = H_{\rev} \oplus H_{\mathrm{aws}}$, which arises whenever a semigroup acts contractively on a Hilbert space $H$.
+Here, on $H_{\rev}$ the semigroup embeds into a strongly continuous action of a compact group, and on $H_{\mathrm{aws}}$ the zero vector is contained in the weak closure of each orbit, see \cite[Chap.~16]{EFHN2015}.